-How to Set Business Goals and Objectives You WILL AchieveKelly
+How to Set Business Goals and Objectives You Will AchieveKelly

 As an entrepreneur, you probably have no shortage of ideas and dreams, but sometimes you can fall short when it comes to putting them into action.
 Even with the best plans in place, life can sometimes get in the way of you achieving your goals.
-Life throws you curveballs, or you get sidetracked with something else, and before you realise you are miles away from the original plan.

-Set Goals that are Realistic
+Set Business Goals that are Realistic